Theodore Ushev: Life and career

 Ushev was born on 4 February 1968 in Kyustendil, Bulgaria, and graduated in stage decoration, animation, and make-up at Plovdiv's School of Scenic Arts.
-He obtained a master's degree in graphic design from the National Academy of Arts in Sofia.
+He obtained a master's degree in graphic design from the National Academy of Art in Sofia.
 He first made a name as a poster and graphic designer, before moving to Montreal in 1999.
 There he quickly gained a reputation as an animation filmmaker with for the National Film Board of Canada (NFB), with films such as Vertical (2003), The Man Who Waited (2006), Tower Bawher (2006), Sou (2006), Tzartitza (2007) and Drux Flux (2008), winner of the Canadian Film Institute Award for Best Canadian Animation at the Ottawa International Animation Festival.
 In 2010, he completed a short animated documentary about Arthur Lipsett, entitled Lipsett Diaries.
 In March 2011, Lipsett Diaries received the Genie Award for Best Animated Short at the 31st Genie Awards.

 He created live show multimedia and promo animations for the British band Public Symphony and David Gilmour's In an Island album and live tour, and the illustrations for Chris Robinson' book Ballad of a Thin Man: In Search of Ryan Larkin (2008).

 The third film from his 20th-century trilogy, Gloria Victoria (2013), was named Most Well Liked Animated Short of 2013.
 In a survey of fifteen respected festival programmers and critics who were each asked to name the best animated shorts of 2013, the film that came out on top was Gloria Victoria.
 Produced at the National Film Board of Canada, the film was selected by 11 out of 15 people surveyed.
 The film also got a nomination at 2014 Hollywood's Annie Awards.

 Blind Vaysha

 Blind Vaysha won the Academy of Canadian Cinema and Television Award for Best Animated Short at 5th Canadian Screen Awards.
 It received the Jury Award and Junior Jury Award at the Annecy International Animated Film Festival, and had its North American premiere at the 2016 Toronto International Film Festival.
 In September 2016, it received the Cartoon Network Award for Best Narrative Short Animation and the Canadian Film Institute Award for Best Canadian Animation at the 40th Ottawa International Animation Festival.
 Blind Vaysha was also included in the list of "Canada's Top Ten" shorts of 2016, selected by a panel of filmmakers and industry professionals organized by TIFF.

 The film was also nominated for Best Animated Short at the 89th Academy Awards.
-Ushev stated that with 16 films to his credit to date, he had given up hope of ever being nominated for an Oscar because he worried that his films might be "too abstract, too avant garde, too elitist, too dark" for the Academy.
+Ushev stated that with 16 films to his credit to date, he had given up hope of ever being nominated for an Oscar because he worried that his films might be "too abstract, too avant garde, too elitist, too dark" for the academy.
 He stated that upon hearing the news of his Oscar nomination, he had a strong emotional reaction: "When I heard the name of my film, I just stopped watching, because I fainted...
 I cried.
 At first I laughed and then I cried again.
 It's out of control....
 It's all strange and exciting."